Jolmberg/fn22snesticle/README.md

 pillow (PIL) module is required in order for this to work.

-By default, the script patches the joypad emulation of SNESticle to remap some buttons (see the Joypad emulation section).
-This is usually preferable to the default mapping, but you can disable this patch with the --literal-buttons option if you like.
+By default, the script patches the joypad emulation of SNESticle to remap some buttons (see the Controller emulation section).
+This is usually preferable to the default mapping, but you can disable this patch with the `--literal-buttons` option if you like.

 ## Game IDs